wat3rm3ll0n/dogadoption/Project_Cleaned.md

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration1-1.png)

 In the initial dataset, almost all the animals have only visited the shelter once.
 A small portion of the animals have been to the shelter twice and there are almost no animals that have been there three or more times.
+For the purposes of analysis, I will probably treat this variable as a factor and group everything together greater than or more than three shelter visits.

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration2-1.png)

+Looking at how the outcomes vary by number of visits a dog has made to the shelter, it appears that the transfer outcome is very uncommon for dogs that are not visiting the shelter for the first time.
+By definition, there are no dogs that revisit the shelter after euthanasia.

 ![](Project_Cleaned_files/figure-markdown_github/distributional_exploration3-1.png)